HuiyingZz/NDDPlus/NDD+.md

 - **Wit's End**

-BiS Damage Reduction. -2 HP kinda hurtfor EHP wise.
+BiS Damage Reduction. -2 HP kinda hurt for EHP wise.
 (Use with Vitality?)

 ## Boots: